-- Authorized emergency vehicles such as law enforcement, fire department, public or private ambulance, and volunteer rescue squads. - Motor homes and trailer coaches utilized for personal recreational use. - Military equipment owned by the U.S. Department of Defense and operated by military personnel. - Farm vehicles that are: - Owned and operated by the farmer, - Used to transport agricultural products, farm machinery or supplies not used in the operation of a common or contract carrier, and
+• Authorized emergency vehicles such as law enforcement, fire department, public or private ambulance, and volunteer rescue squads.

-Used within 150 miles of the farm.
+- Motor homes and trailer coaches utilized for personal recreational use. - Military equipment owned by the U.S. Department of Defense and operated by military personnel. - Farm vehicles that are: - Controlled and operated by a farmer, - Used to transport agricultural products, farm machinery or supplies not used in the operation of a common or contract carrier to or from a farm, and - Used within 150 air miles of the farm.